Skip to main content

 • Week 11: Ch.
 9-10

-Course Materials: Frankenstein, Dracula, Dr. Jekyll and Mr. Hyde (Signet Classics) 1978, ISBN #0451523636.
+Frankenstein, Dracula, Dr. Jekyll and Mr. Hyde (Signet Classics) 1978, ISBN #0451523636.
 It is best if we all use this edition so we can easily go to the same pages together to see what is being discussed.
 If your family already possesses the books, we can do our best with coordinating by chapters.

-Homework: There will be about 50 pages of novel reading per week.
+There will be about 50 pages of novel reading per week.
 Your familiarity with the broad vocabularies of these authors, especially Mary Shelley’s will determine your reading speed.
 Dr. Russell estimates between one hour and one and one-half hours.
-There will be weekly computer-graded quizzes, a midterm, and a final
+There will be weekly computer-graded quizzes, a midterm, and a final.

 Course name